-It’s why not all churn is bad, and most companies will have an acceptable level of churn as they look to let the unprofitable customers go, while retaining those who are most profitable.
+It’s why not all churn is bad, and most companies will have an acceptable level of churn as they look to let the unprofitable customers go, while retaining customers who are most profitable.

 Customer retention tactics

 There’s no hard and fast rule about what tactics to use to drive customer loyalty — in fact, some of the most successful ones are those that differentiate one brand from its competitors and are based on unique insights into their customer base.

 That said, there are a number of tried and tested customer retention tactics many brands will employ:

 1. Email newsletters and personalized offers

 When a customer shares their email address with you and opts into marketing messages, it’s a strong sign that they already feel positive towards your brand and your cue to build relationships.
 You can build on this and keep them onboard over a longer period of time by being a regular presence in their inbox.
 As email is a free channel, it’s a relatively low-cost way to improve customer retention.

 That doesn’t just mean sending out blanket marketing messages though.
 For best results, use your CRM data to personalize emails to loyal customers and celebrate their relationship with the brand.
 Try a birthday discount code, or a message that lets them know they’ve been shopping with you for a year (or more) and thank them for their business.

 2. Pre-empting churn

 As well as looking after the happy customers you have, extend your reach to the ones who have wandered off, or are about to.
 Reactivation for customers within the EU may have gotten trickier since GDPR regulations came in – you can no longer simply use a mailing list – but you can still reach retained customers who are showing signs of being about to lapse.